-Council is committed to meaningful community engagement.
-We also developed this plan to meet the requirements of the Local Government Act 1993 to provide a community engagement strategy.
-Additionally, this plan meets our requirements under Division 2.6 and Schedule 1 of the Environmental Planning and Assessment Act 1979 to prepare a community participation plan.
+Council is committed to meaningful community engagement and we believe that every resident has a right to have a say in decisions which impact them.
+We have prepared this plan to make engagement with Council more inclusive and also to meet the requirements of the Local Government Act 1993 and Integrated Planning and Reporting Guidelines which requires the establishment of a community engagement strategy.

+Additionally, this plan meets the requirements under Division 2.6 and Schedule 1 of the Environmental Planning and Assessment Act 1979 to prepare a community participation plan.